bablokb/pcb-pico-datalogger/docs/core_config_main.md

 if you define a time-table**.
 The default value for `INTERVAL` is 900 seconds (i.e. 15 minutes).

+Using `INTERVAL=0` will sample the sensors as fast as possible.
+Due to overhead, this is about every 7s for a RP2040.

 A time-table is a list with one entry per day, starting with Monday.
 For every day, two tuples define the hours and minutes when sampling takes place.